somecallmejosh/joshua-briley-site/site/content/post/netlify-cms-test.md

 imageLink: 1iVKwElWrPA
 imageAttribute: 'https://unsplash.com/@heapdump'
 ---
 First of all, I'm using Netlify CMS with the [Hugo static site generator](https://www.gohugo.io).
 I've chosen this over Nuxt.js and some of the other more fancy, _cutting edge_ SSG's because I'm familiar with it.
 It's easy.
 It's fast.
 Nuff said.
+The content that follows is mostly for me, but you're welcome to continue reading if you're into web stuff.

 ## Can I Write Code Here?

+Can I use Hugo shortcodes in the Netlify CMS?

 {{< highlight js >}}
 ;(function () {